jeremiah-c-leary/vhdl-style-guide/docs/program_configuration.rst

    $vsg -f fifo.vhd

-VSG will read the configuration set in the **VSG_CONFIG** environment variable and apply any command line options.
+VSG will read the configuration set in the **VSG_DEFAULT_CONFIG** environment variable and apply any command line options.

+NOTE:  A configuration file defined by the **VSG_DEFAULT_CONFIG** environment variable has precedence over a configuration file in your home directory.

 Overriding configuration settings
 ---------------------------------